Château of Blois: Duke Gaston of Orléans

-In 1626, King Louis XIII gave the county and the Château of Blois to his brother and heir, Gaston of France, Duke of Orléans as a wedding gift.
-In 1634, Gaston embarked on building a completely new wing in the château.
+In 1626, King Louis XIII gave the county and the Château of Blois to his brother and heir, Gaston, Duke of Orléans as a wedding gift.
+In 1634, Gaston embarked on building a completely new wing to the château.
 The task of developing this new castle was given to François Mansart.
 The rear of the courtyard is where Mansart began this ambitious building project with a main dwelling house.
 This house should have been the first building in a large-scale reconstruction project.
 The project was stopped in 1638 when Gaston's nephew was born, the future Louis XIV.
 With Louis XIV's birth, Gaston was no longer the heir and no longer eligible for financing.

 This wing makes up the rear wall of the court, directly opposite the Louis XII wing.
 The central section is composed of three horizontal layers where the superposition of Doric, Ionic and Corinthian orders can be seen.

-By the time of the French Revolution the immense castle had been neglected for more than a hundred and thirty years.
+By the time of the French Revolution, the immense castle had been neglected for more than 130 years.
 The contents, many of its statues, royal emblems and coats of arms of the palace were removed.
 In a state of near-total disrepair, the Château of Blois was scheduled to be demolished but was given a reprieve as a military barracks.